brunomsantiago/image_object_detection_with_flask/README.md

-# Simple Obect Detection Inference with Flask and Tensorflow
+# Simple Image Object Detection Inference with Flask and Tensorflow

 This project is a study on how to deploy deep learning object detection models.
 It is a very simple and unpolished flask website which the user can upload a file and see the boxes of the detected objects.
 Hovering the mouse over the boxes shows the label and score.